Discover the Best Way to Travel in Spain in 2024

-Getting to Spain, you will likely fly into either Barcelona or Madrid, but what's the best way to get around once you get there?
+Getting to Spain, you will likely fly into either Barcelona or Madrid, but what's the best way to travel in Spain once you get there?
 Depending on your preferred style of travel, you may prefer renting a car and driving, or letting the rails sort it out for you by train.
 With cheap airlines, domestic travel within Spain by air is also a very affordable and worthy option.
 Here, Always Pack Tissues breaks it down for you.

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.